unboxed/unboxed.co/source/blog/2019-04-29-working-with-ual-students-in-collaboration-with-char-gy.html.markdown

 ![The briefs](/assets/images/uploads/lcc-chargy-briefs-2x.jpg)

-_Each team received a different brief focusing on an area that could be improved._
+<i>Each team received a different brief focusing on an area that could be improved.</i>

 # Kick-off and demo